-- 1. The payment service user entitled to use a payment instrument shall have the following obligations: - (a) to use the payment instrument in accordance with the objective, non-discriminatory and proportionate terms governing the issue and use of the payment instrument which must be objective, non-discriminatory and proportionate; - (b) to notify the payment service provider, or the entity specified by the latter, without undue delay on becoming aware of loss, theft or misappropriation of the payment instrument or of its unauthorised use. - 2.
-For the purposes of point (a) of paragraph 1, the payment service user shall, in particular, as soon as he is in receipt of a payment instrument, take all reasonable steps to keep its personalised security credentialsfeatures safe.
-The payment service users' obligations of care shall not inhibit the use of any payment instrument and services authorised under this Directive.Re-usable personalised security credentials shall not be shared.
+- 1. The payment service user entitled to use a payment instrument shall have the following obligations: - (a) to use the payment instrument in accordance with the terms governing the issue and use of the payment instrument which must be objective, non-discriminatory and proportionate; - (b) to notify the payment service provider, or the entity specified by the latter, without undue delay on becoming aware of loss, theft or misappropriation of the payment instrument or of its unauthorised use. - 2.
+For the purposes of point (a) of paragraph 1, the payment service user shall, in particular, as soon as he is in receipt of a payment instrument, take all reasonable steps to keep its personalised security credentials safe and use them only with reference to services authorized under this directive.